Atezolizumab

 Use in Cancer

-Atezolizumab is approved to treat:
+Atezolizumab is approved to be used alone or with other drugs to treat:

 - Non-small cell lung cancer.
 Atezolizumab is used:

-- In adults with metastatic cancer that got worse during or after treatment with platinum chemotherapy.
-For patients whose cancer has a mutation in the EGFR gene or ALK gene, atezolizumab is used if their cancer has gotten worse after treatment with FDA-approved therapy for these mutations.
+Atezolizumab is used for patients with cancer that has a mutation in the EGFR gene or ALK gene if their cancer has worsened after treatment with FDA-approved therapy for these mutations.

 - Small cell lung cancer.
 Atezolizumab is used with carboplatin and etoposide as the first treatment in adults with extensive-stage cancer.